perl11/cperl/STATUS.md

 * support for long path names, > 4096
 * support for unicode BOMs, setting the unicode hints
 * Fast and proper object orientation.
-User facing classes. class, role, method, multi, has, is, does keywords, Mu superclass.
+User facing classes. class, role, method, multi, has, is, does keywords, proper fields, Mu superclass.

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.